-Many times, we tend to use structurally similar formulas across the length of a column in a data range.
-In doing so, we take advantage of ‘relative referencing’.
-Meaning, the Google Sheets automatically adjusts the formula if we copy and paste it in the subsequent rows.
-Let us consider a basic example.
-The data set is a list of students along with their test scores.
-We should now calculate the totals in column F.
+We often tend to use structurally similar formulas throughout the length of a column in a data range.
+In doing so, we take advantage of “relative referencing”.
+This means Google Sheets automatically adjusts the formula if you copy and paste it into subsequent rows.

-The total score, for Alfred, is calculated using a simple formula “=B2+C2+D2+E2”.
-We copy-paste this formula in the cells below to repeat such calculations for all the students.
+The total score for Alfred is calculated using a simple formula “=B2+C2+D2+E2”.
+I copy-paste this formula into the cells below to repeat the same calculation for each student.
 So, for Angela, the formula automatically becomes “=B3+C3+D3+E3”.
-For Bob it is “=B4+C4+D4+E4”, and so on and so forth.
-Though this approach is seemingly convenient, there are inherent problems
+For Bob it’s “=B4+C4+D4+E4”, and so on.

-- If in the above case the data set is huge, we end up with a lot of formulas.
-This could bloat the spreadsheet and make it a tad slower.
+- If you’ve got a huge dataset, you will end up with a lot of formulas.
+This could bloat the spreadsheet and slow it down.

-- If we need to make any changes to the formula, this has to be repeated across all the formulas.
+- If you need to make any changes to the formula, you will have to repeat it for every formula in the sheet.

-- What if a new student by name Charlotte joins the class?
-When we include a new row for her below row # 7, the formula isn’t copied automatically.
-In a sense, this approach is not dynamic enough.
+- What if a new student, Charlotte, joins the class?
+If you include a new row for her (row 7, see below) Google Sheets does not copy the formula automatically.
+In effect, this approach is not dynamic enough.

-- As opposed to a bunch of similar formulas that individually calculate values, we can have one single ARRAYFORMULA that processes the data in a batch.
+- As opposed to a bunch of similar formulas that individually calculate values, you can use one single ARRAYFORMULA that processes the data in a batch.

-- Since this is a single formula, we can make changes in just one place and the effect takes place across the data range.
+- Since this is one single formula, you can make changes in just one place and it will be applied across the entire data range.

 - array_formula – this parameter can either be